StHante/expandconfig/README.md

 files if your input file has more than `9999999 = 1e7 - 1`
 combinatorial possibilities.

+## Building
+Building was tested only on Linux.
+You need `make`, `gcc`.
+For building the project type `make`, for running the test type `make test`, which will most likely only tell you that the test was passed.

 ## Bugs?
 Everything works as intended at the moment.

 ## Future improvements?
- - Fruther improving the quality of the code.
+ - Further improving the quality of the code.
  - Adding (better) error handling.
- - Additionaly features.
+ - Additional features.